top of page

 About the event

-Join Lexxic Psychologist Helen Musgrove and special guests Kay Sargent and Sean Gilroy for this Q and A session, exploring how we can design our built environments to accommodate and empower diverse cognitive and sensory processing styles.
+Join Lexxic Psychologist Helen Musgrove and special guests Kay Sargent, Sean Gilroy and Roxanne Steel for this Q and A session, exploring how we can design our built environments to accommodate and empower diverse cognitive and sensory processing styles.

 There will be the opportunity to ask questions during the session itself, via the webinar Q&A function, but you can increase the chances of your question being selected by submitting in advance.